-The web filtering system keeps a log of who accessed what website, when, from where and if the site was allowed or denied, for the past 6 months.
-This includes adhering to the DfE filtering and monitoring standards.
+6.30 Within school, we have a filtering system which is run centrally by the ICT services team, which filters and monitors online activity.
+Any concerns are passed directly to this central team to deal with immediately.
+We have a weekly visit from the ICT technician who can deal with any issues if they aren't needed to be dealt with immediately, due to risk.
 More details can be found in our policies on Online Safety and Mobile and Smart Technology which consider the 4Cs, content, contact, conduct and commerce and reflect the fact that many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).

-6.31 At Arden Grove Infant and Nursery School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
+6.31 At Wells-next-the-Sea Primary and Nursery School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
 Therefore, we carry out an annual review of our approach to online safety, supported by a risk assessment (on at least an annual basis) that considers and reflects the risks that children face in our setting.
-We also communication with parents and carers to reinforce the importance of children being safe online.
+We also communicate with parents and carers to reinforce the importance of children being safe online.